BlueChilli/ChilliSource.Front.Modules/docs/modules/account.md

 # Account

 This module is used to handle all the `Account` related things.
-It contains of one singular component - `Account`.
+It contains of one singular mod - `Account`.

 <br>